 Unfortunately the lease agreement came to an end and the league was forced to move into a second floor office suite on Sunnyside Boulevard in Plainview.
 But the idea of finding a permanent property owned by the league was becoming a priority.
 The constant re-location and moving of equipment caused too much disruption to the smooth operation of the league.

 Board member Frank Scafuri was appointed as the head of a search committee.
 Their job was to scour through all available real estate that met the requirements of the league.
 The committee searched out and visited dozens of sites and went through all the hopes and disappointments of the typical homebuyer.
 After years of looking, the current property in Ronkonkoma came available.
 After much negotiation and research, President Addie Mattei-Iaia and the board of directors of the league arranged for purchase of the property.
 In addition to ample office and meeting space, the office provides team media and meeting rooms and other amenities.

 After more than 40 years of moving from place to place, the league has finally found a center of operations that can truly be called home.
 The offices are befitting of one of the nation's largest youth soccer leagues.

-The league is administered by a president and four executive officers along with six trustees.
+The league is administered by a president and four executive officers along with two trustees.
 These individuals are all volunteers.
-They serve is two-year terms and are elected by the presidents of the members clubs.
+They serve two-year terms and are elected by the presidents of the members clubs.
 The board of directors makes all the policy decisions for the league.
 Those presidents are called together twice a year for official presidents meetings where they can address their concerns and needs with the board of directors.
 In addition, suggestions for rules changes can be submitted to the board during the year.
 A committee reviews these requests and may submit the suggestions back to the presidents for further discussions or a vote.

 There are as many as 30 committees, each headed by a chairperson and a board liaison.